id4zs2008/blob-dyn/README.md

 # blob-dyn
-The script detects intra-pro comminications using advanced correlation methods
+This program detects intra-protein comminications using advanced correlation methods